qubhq/frontend-interview-question/README.md

 - Fix the function to properly update state

 **💡 Hint**: Think about how React detects state changes and what happens when you modify objects directly.

+#### Part 1b: TaskList Component Bug (10-15 minutes)
+**Location**: `src/routes/index/index.tsx` - Focus on the `TaskList` component

+**Bug to Find & Fix**:
+- The completed task count display (`Completed: 2 / 6`) doesn't update when you toggle tasks
+- The useEffect hook has a dependency issue that prevents it from re-running when tasks change

+**What You Need to Do**:
+- Examine the `useEffect` in the `TaskList` component
+- Identify why the completed count doesn't update when tasks change
+- Fix the issue so the count updates properly

+**💡 Hint**: Consider what data the useEffect needs to recalculate the completed count.

 **If you can't figure out the state mutation issue, you can skip it and move on to Part 2** - but this is a fundamental React concept worth understanding!